hopin-team/twirp-ts/README.md

 #### Path prefix

 By default the server uses the `/twirp` prefix for every request.
-You can change or remove the prefix with the method `withPrefix("")`
+You can change or remove the prefix passing the `prefix` option to the handler

 ```ts
 const server = createHaberdasherServer({